Anna and the Apocalypse: Development

 In 2009, whilst attending Edinburgh College of Art, Ryan McHenry came up with the idea for a 'zombie musical' short film, taking inspiration from High School Musical.
 In 2010, McHenry wrote and directed the short film in Dumfries High School, with his friends Naysun Alae-Carew as producer and Ryan Clachrie as production designer.
 In 2011, the short film titled Zombie Musical won Best Producer (Short Form) for Alaw-Carew at the British Academy Scotland New Talent Awards and received two additional nominations, including Best Director (McHenry) and Best Original Music (Toby Mottershead).
 Black Camel, a Glasgow-based production company, expressed interest in developing a feature-length film based on the short, with McHenry directing and Alae-Carew producing.
 McHenry was also hired to co-write the screenplay with Alan McDonald.

 In 2013, development was halted when McHenry was diagnosed with osteosarcoma.
 After entering remission, he returned to work on the project with McDonald, now titled Anna and the Apocalypse.
-In May 2015, McHenry passed away from cancer, though Alae-Carew and McDonald continued to develop the project.
+In May 2015, McHenry died from cancer, though Alae-Carew and McDonald continued to develop the project.
 The film was dedicated to McHenry, who died two years before the film's release.

 Writing

 By 2016, John McPhail had taken over as director with McDonald as sole screenwriter, though McHenry received credit as co-writer.
-McPhail was at first over joining as director before production.
-"They’d all been doing this together and all of a sudden here I come in.
+McPhail was at first concerned about joining as director before production.
+In an interview with Entertainment Weekly, he said, "They’d all been doing this together and all of a sudden here I come in.
 I was nervous about it, but they welcomed me with open arms, they really, really did and that made everything nice and easy".
-Following McHenry's death, the initial draft of the film's script had a darker, cynical tone, which McDonald believed was due to McHenry's passing.
+Following McHenry's death, the initial draft of the film's script had a darker, cynical tone, which McDonald believed was due to McHenry's death.
 "The reason that draft was so dark was because I missed my friend...
 I guess, in the story that we were always telling and what ultimately became Ryan’s story.
 Finding a way for us all to rediscover the joy of it was what I think kept us on target and ultimately created the movie that we’ve made now."